execas/execas.github.io/_posts/2019-01-31-casting-the-void-pointer-in-c.md

 This article shows the flexibility of memory on the heap and the `void` pointer.

-In the examples below, 100 bytes of data is allocated on the heap using `malloc` and the returned pointer is stored in `void *data`.
+In the examples below, 100 bytes of data is allocated on the heap using `malloc` with the returned pointer is stored in `void *data`.

 The first example shows how we can use dereferencing to write and read an unsigned 4 byte int value to memory: